The Lotus Campaign - Addressing Homelessness and Housing

-As real estate and land use professionals seek to learn more about this history and work toward social equity, many resources are available.
-The Urban Land Institute has compiled a reading list of ULI publications focused on social equity.
+Further, as real estate and land use professionals seek to learn more about this history and work toward social equity, many resources are available.
+The Urban Land Institute has created a Social Equity Resource Hub to highlight educational resources and actionable guidance to empower real estate practitioners to foster social change at the personal, company, industry, and policy scales.
 The below resources from other organizations complement this list, providing additional information and perspectives.

 What else would you like to see on this page?
 Email [email protected] with your suggestions and feedback.

 Click on a topic below to jump to that section.